kristofdombi/hacktoberfest-2017/README.md

 # Gatsby Hackathon - Hacktoberfest 2017

-> A demo app for trying out Gatsby, Styled Components and to retrive my 4 public PRs 🎃
+> A demo app for trying out Gatsby, Styled Components and to get my 4 public PRs 🎃

 You can try it out locally: